supabase/pg_crdt/docs/automerge.md

 ## Casting to/from jsonb

 Automerge centers around a document object called `automerge.autodoc`.
-This type can be created by casting a jsonb object to `autodoc`:
+An autodoc is a json object "like" container for (mostly) json like types.
+Documents can be created by casting an initializing jsonb object to `autodoc`:
 ``` postgres-console
 select pg_typeof('{"foo":1}'::autodoc);
 ┌───────────┐